Pop Chalee: Adult years

 On July 20, 1922, the artist married Otis Fred Hopkins, a European-American craftsman of wood and metal.
 As she was starting her married life, international interest was growing for Native American art, which was defined more as the subject of Native Americans and not made by Native Americans.
 While Native American art shows were traveling around the county, Chalee gave birth to her first son at 18 years old; Jack Cruz (also named Kun Funa or Black Buffalo).
 Less than two years later, her daughter Betty (named Pop Pina or Red Flower) was born.

-With her new family, Chalee moved back to Taos but did not participate in the community.
-She was further separated because of her marriage to an Anglo outsider.
-However, with Otis' woodworking and metal skills, he was allowed to become part of the community, even more so than Chalee.
-Although Chalee was reluctant to fully participate in the pueblo, her two children grew up participating in the community, as she and her siblings had.

 Only after a year of living back in Taos, that the Hopkins family moved back to Salt Lake City.
 This pattern of "shifting from one residence to another continued."
 During the Great Depression, Native American received increasing national attention.
 Chalee was not yet part of the movement, but instead she made public appearances in LDS churches on Native American life.
-"These thematically linked her to her Native American culture" and inadvertently portrayed her as a representative for her people.
-This commitment of public speaking to educate a “white” America about Indian life would continue well into Chalee's later years.
+"These thematically linked her to her Native American culture".